Elisabeth Kirkby

-Elisabeth Wilma Burton Kirkby (born 26 January 1921), alternatively Elizabeth Kirkby, is a British-born Australian retired politician, actress, radio broadcaster, producer, director and screenwriter.
+Elisabeth Wilma Burton Kirkby (26 January 1921 – 20 April 2026) was a British-born Australian politician, actress, radio broadcaster, producer, director and screenwriter, sheep and wheat farmer and theatre founder.

-Kirkby entered politics in 1977 serving as State Parliamentary Leader with the Australian Democrats in the New South Wales Legislative Council from 1981 to 1998, after which she served a shorter tenure with the Australian Progressive Alliance party with a seat on local government, as a councillor for Temora from 1999 and 2004.
+Kirkby entered politics in 1977 serving as state parliamentary leader with the Australian Democrats in the New South Wales Legislative Council from 1981 to 1998, after which she served a shorter tenure with the Australian Progressive Alliance party with a seat on local government, as a councillor for Temora from 1999 and 2004.

-Prior to her political career Kirkby worked in the entertainment arts, having started as an Assistant stage manager in her native England in 1938 before becoming an actress in theatre, radio, television and film productions. after working for some years in England, starting her career, she relocated to British Malaya in 1950, after her husband was offered a medical position there, and noting the lack of theatre, served instead as a radio broadcaster, producer, director and screenwriter.
+Prior to her political career Kirkby worked in the entertainment arts, having started as an assistant stage manager in her native England in 1938 before becoming an actress in theatre, radio, television and film productions.
+After working for some years in England starting her career, she relocated to British Malaya in 1950 after her husband was offered a medical position there, and noting the lack of theatre, served instead as a radio broadcaster, producer, director and screenwriter.
 She emigrated to Australia in 1965, where she continued her acting career and became known for her small screen role as Lucy Sutcliffe in the serial Number 96.

 Early life

-Kirkby was born in Welbeck Road in Bolton, Lancashire, (now part of Greater Manchester) north-west England to James Burton Kirkby and Frances Robinson.
+Kirkby was born in Welbeck Road in Bolton, Lancashire, (now part of Greater Manchester) north-west England on 26 January 1921, to James Burton Kirkby and Frances Robinson.
 Kirkby's family moved to Turton before she was one.
-She grew up during the dark years of The Great Depression and noted the closure of numerous cotton mills, native to the area during this period.
+She grew up during the dark years of the Great Depression and noted the closure of numerous cotton mills, native to the area during this period.
 She attended Nottingham Girls High School.